haochuan9421/async-iterable-split/README.md

 ## Cautions

-1. The "sub async iterable" created by `splitByLine`, `splitBySize` or `splitByNeedle` methods cannot be iterated at the same time.
+1. The "sub async iterable" created by `splitLine`, `splitSize` or `splitBeforeNeedle` methods cannot be iterated at the same time.
 You must wait for the previous round of iteration to end before starting a new round of iteration.
 The same "sub async iterable" can be used repeatedly, but the data obtained in each round of iteration is not the same part of the original, but a different part with the same characteristics.

 2. When calling `readLine`, `readSize` or `readBeforeNeedle` methods, the corresponding "sub async iterable" will be automatically created and iterated immediately.
 The iterated data will be temporarily stored in memory.
 When the iteration ends, All data chunks will be concated into one data chunk and `resolve` out.
 It is recommended to set a reasonable size limit to avoid memory leaks.

-3. `spliter.hasValue` is a `getter`, the value is a `Promise` instance, if it `resolve` the `true`, it means that the original iterable still has data, otherwise it means that there is no data.
+3. `splitable.hasValue` is a `getter`, the value is a `Promise` instance, if it `resolve` the `true`, it means that the original iterable still has data, otherwise it means that there is no data.
 The value cannot be retrieved again while it is in `pending` state, or a "sub async iterable" is iterating.

 ---